timjogorman/RicherEventDescription/ms-amr.md

 Handling Errors in the AMRs
 ===========================

+There are a bunch of issues that you might encounter that are essentially caused by issues in the original AMR annotation.

 AMR missed a within-sentence reentrancy
 ---------------------------------------
 You **are** allowed to link within the same sentence, but only in the case of errors, where you believe the original AMR should have merged those into a single variable.
+Simply treat them like normal mentions, and link them to your identity chain normally.

 AMR annotation has conflicting :wiki values for the same identity chain
 -----------------------------------------------------------------------
 If you run into this situation, annotate an identity chain as normal, but make sure that every instance of this term is brought into the same identity chain.
-This will be cause during Quality Control as long as you make sure that both different :wiki entries are represented, and we will need a record of all instances so that we can correct erroneous ones.
+During quality control we will check for whether a given chain has multiple :wiki links; all you need to do is catch the error.

 Removable components in equational clauses
 ------------------------------------------